 The Life Sciences Center has continued to see both life science and residential growth since 2010.
 However, uses have developed separately, creating single-use campuses and residential enclaves, with little overlap.
-These development patterns support an auto-oriented transportation network and impede active, vibrant communities and places.
+These development patterns support an autooriented transportation network and impede active, vibrant communities and places.
 This style of development not only contributes to an inactive public realm, it threatens the economic competitiveness of the county.
+Recent development has made significant progress in engaging and activating the public realm through site design, architectural elements, and provision of privately-owned, publicly accessible open space, but additional efforts are necessary.
 Throughout the county, there has been a desire to integrate life science uses with other uses and focus on placemaking and human-scaled development.
 The Plan seeks to support "15-minute living" for as many people as possible by establishing a complete community.
 Complete Communities, as envisioned by Thrive 2050, enable people to meet many of their daily needs within walking or biking distance from where they live or work.
 They include a range of land uses, infrastructure, services and amenities, and building types.